Skip to main content

 account_address := Blake3(scale_encode(MultisigTemplate.Address) || scale_encode(args))

-where key is a single Ed25519 pubkey, keys is an array of such keys, and n is the minimum number of required signatures for the multisig.
+In the above, key is a single Ed25519 public key, keys is an array of such keys, and n is the minimum number of required signatures for the multisig wallet.

 Spawning

-Accounts can receive funds at any time, but before spending funds an account must be spawned.
-An account that has received funds but hasn't yet been spawned is called a "stub" account: it has a balance but no other state and no linked template code.
-There is no way to tell the type of account of a stub, nor whether it's even a valid address, until it's spawned.
+Accounts can receive funds at any time.
+However, before spending funds, an account must first be spawned.
+An account that has received funds but has not yet been spawned is called a stub account: it has a balance but no other state and no linked template code.
+Until a stub is spawned, there is no way to tell what type of account it is or if it is even a valid address.
 The act of spawning an account provides the missing pieces of the puzzle: the template address and the spawn arguments (immutable state).
-In other words, it involves revealing the Blake3 preimage of the account address (as described above).
+In other words, it involves revealing the Blake3 pre-image of the account address (as described above).

 args := WalletTemplate.SpawnArguments{key}